141 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 139 Beacon to the east and 143 Beacon to the west.

 By 1939, William Cornell, an insurance salesman, and his wife, Gertrude Dake (Lane) Cornell, operated the lodging houses at 139 and 141 Beacon.
 They lived at 139 Beacon in 1939, but had moved to 141 Beacon by 1940.
 They continued to live and operate the lodging house at 141 Beacon until 1942.

 By 1942, 141 Beacon was the home of Elizabeth Krauss, who continued to operate it as a lodging house.
-Her brother-in-law and sister, Francis Ford Flanagan and Catherine (Krauss) Flanagan, owned 139 Beacon and operated it as a lodging house.
+She previously had lived in New York.
+Her brother-in-law and sister, Francis Ford Flanagan and Catharine (Krauss) Flanagan, owned 139 Beacon and operated it as a lodging house.

-Catherine (Krauss) Flanagan died in February of 1970 and in September of 1972, Elizabeth Krauss acquired 139 Beacon from their sister, Marie (Krauss) Majane, who had inherited it from Catherine Flanagan.
+Catharine (Krauss) Flanagan died in February of 1970 and in September of 1972, Elizabeth Krauss acquired 139 Beacon from their sister, Marie (Krauss) Majane, who had inherited it from Catharine Flanagan.